Learn Spring Security Core Course FAQ

 The certification class contains the same material as the Master Class and goes beyond it with:

 - The Certificate of Completion (an example Certificate is linked from another question here)

-- The new, extensive sets of exercises on each lesson and
+- The new, multiple-choice questions in each lesson and

 - The download ability for all video lessons – to help you learn offline

 Yes, of course; that's how I always structure my courses.
 I keep the material up-to-date, and all existing students get access to it.

 Yes, definitely.
 We're going to be building a couple of applications during the course, and the code will be available on GitHub.